Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: SPH flavor

 with

 where $c_a$ and $h_a$ are the speed of sound and the smoothing length of particle $a$, respectively.

 Later, a more efficient algorithm was introduced by \cite{morris1997} and subsequently refined by others.
-In this approach, the linear AV coefficient is kept near a low default value, $\alpha=\alpha_{min}$ (with $\alpha_{min}\simeq 0.05$), but is quickly increased toward $\alpha_{max}$ when a shock is detected. \cite{cul10} showed that a fast and robust shock detection is crucial in this technique, and proposed using a higher-order indicator based on the derivative of $\nabla\cdot{\bf v}_a$, which generally yields improved results.
-Several variations and refinements of these AV switches for controlling $\alpha ({\bf r}, t)$ can be found in the literature \citep{read2012, ros15}.
+In this approach, the linear AV coefficient is kept near a low default value, $\alpha=\alpha_{min}$ (with $\alpha_{min}\simeq 0.05$), but quickly increases towards $\alpha_{max}$ when a shock is detected. \cite{cul10} showed that fast and robust shock detection is crucial in this technique and proposed using a higher order indicator based on the derivative of $\nabla\cdot{\bf v}_a$, which generally yields improved results.
+Several variations and refinements of these switches for controlling $\alpha ({\bf r}, t)$ can be found in the literature \citep{read2012, ros15}.
+By default, SPHYNX and SPH-EXA use the same high-order dissipation switch proposed in \cite{read2012}, which can detect flow convergence before it occurs and can be considered the state-of-the-art version of that technique.

+The specific implementation is the following: $\alpha_a$ is initialized at a low value (usually $\alpha_a=0.05$).
+Then it increases rapidly if dissipation is needed and decays exponentially to its original value when it is not needed, effectively acting as a switch for the AV at the position of each SPH particle.